Review Criteria

 The manuscript is well-organized, well-written, and readable.

-Please note that the above-mentioned criteria are not necessarily the subheadings of the manuscripts.
-The manuscripts are organized in many possible ways depending upon various factors including the type of the manuscript and epistemology in use.
+Please note that the criteria mentioned above are not necessarily the subheadings of the manuscripts.
+The manuscripts are organized in many possible ways depending upon various factors, including the manuscript type and epistemology in use.

 In addition to meeting the above requirements of a manuscript, the reviewers will follow these guidelines to decide whether to take the submission forward.
-Authors would benefit to review these questions that reviewers will be answering about their manuscript.
+Authors would benefit from reviewing these questions that reviewers will be answering about their manuscript.

 Question 1: What is the work about?
 Or, how could it (or its contribution to scholarship) be summarized in a sentence?